pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "...this insistence on orthodoxy and on everything that has always ever been, even though it hasn't always ever been this way.
 And I think that orthodoxy is to religion what ideology is to politics, and that real politics and real religion happens when you leave those behind and you experience the world and you experience your faith in a powerful way.
 And that also means, if you are a Christian, the lack of any desire to force anybody to behave or to do things or to believe things that they don't want to do themselves. ...
 And the idea that we can police the world into believing in certain th8ings, and use the power of government or law to enforce it, is evil.
 Evil. ...
 I'm trying to reimagine what Christianity could be today, as Christianity that's not afraid of the modern world, that sees every human being as a creation of God and worth loving."
 --Andrew Sullivan, Sam Harris #114

+"...the *gift* of this.
+I remember at the time, Patrick [his friend who died of AIDS] once said to me 'You know, sometimes I'm kind of glad that I--', and he stopped himself--'No I'm not!', because it did completely remind you that only one thing matters.
+It got rid of everything else: career, money, status, any of that shit."
+Anderson: "And that one thing that mattered was?"
+"Being with other people and loving them."
+--Andrew Sullivan, Dishcast with Anderson Cooper on grief, talking about Jesus' Onum Necessarium

+<a class="anchor" id="Sussman"></a>
 "Underlying our approach to this subject is our conviction that 'computer science' is not a science and that its significance has little to do with computers.
 The computer revolution is a revolution in the way we think and in the way we express what we think.
 The essence of this change is the emergence of what might best be called *procedural epistemology*--the study of the structure of knowledge from an imperative point of view, as opposed to the more declarative point of view taken by classical mathematical subjects.
 Mathematics provides a framework for dealing precisely with notions of 'what is'.
 Computation provides a framework for dealing precisely with notions of 'how to'."
 --Gerald and Julie Sussman, Harold Abelson (Structure and Interpretation of Computer Programs)